alukosdev/ccsp/reference/glossary.md

 - Service
 - Documentation
 - People (Staff and Contractors)
+==- Consensus Assessments Initiative Questionnaire (CAIQ) A self-assessment performed by cloud providers, detailing their evaluation of the practice areas and control groups they use in providing their services.
 ==- Content Discovery
 Includes the tools and processes to identify sensitive information in storage.
 ==- Controls